BukGet/api/docs/PACKAGING_README.txt

               larger than the minimum.
 Keep in mind that this is used to present plugins that the user is able to run with their current bukkit binary that they installed.

+branch        Specifies the status of the package.
+This should be either:
+              stable, test, or dev.

 dependencies  This is a list (by name) of any packages that the plugin is
               dependent on in order to run.
 These plugins need to be